-Age-related macular degeneration (AMD) is the number one cause of vision loss in patients over the age of 50.
+Age-related macular degeneration is the number one cause of vision loss in patients over the age of 50.
+Macular degeneration is a result of the deterioration of the central portion of your eye’s retina.
+This can cause blurred vision, significant loss of central vision, and scarring on the outer retina.

 Age-related macular degeneration (AMD) occurs when certain parts of your eye -- the retina and the choroid -- begin to deteriorate, leading to a decrease in the sharpness of your vision.
 While the exact causes of macular degeneration are unclear to researchers, we know this is a common condition in patients who are aging.